 - While males are eligible for Title X family planning and sexual health services, few men are served by Title X health centers , and few clinics focused on serving men are available .

-Resources: Working with BoysMasculine stereotyping is the air boys breathe.
+Resources: Understanding and Working with BoysMasculine stereotyping is the air boys breathe.
 It's not a simple thing for them to shake off their socialization, which after all is a global phenomenon constantly reinforced by media, adults, and peers.
 However, parents and educators can help boys understand the role that gender stereotyping plays in their lives, and identify opportunities for making positive choices.
 The resources below may help.

 The Boy Code